-Championing inclusion and diversity is at the heart of what we do, and is crucial to our purpose of 'celebrating life, every day, everywhere'. and people from ethnically diverse backgrounds in our leadership, to using our media spend and influence to promote progressive portrayals in marketing, working with diverse creative teams and diverse-owned suppliers and supporting people in our local communities with hospitality and business skills.
+Championing inclusion and diversity is at the heart of what we do, and is crucial to our purpose of 'celebrating life, every day, everywhere'.

+We have set ourselves ambitious goals to drive progress, inside our business and beyond.
+They range from increasing representation of women and people from ethnically diverse backgrounds in our leadership, to using our media spend and influence to promote progressive portrayals in marketing, working with diverse creative teams and diverse-owned suppliers and supporting people in our local communities with hospitality and business skills.